 This passage directs us to the normal account of what happened when a human being died prior to the death and resurrection of Jesus.
 The soul was abandoned “to Sheol,” and the body saw corruption or decayed.

-In Acts 2:29–31, Peter tells us that David, in writing this psalm, foresaw the resurrection of Christ, “that he was not abandoned to Sheol (that is, his soul wasn’t), nor did his flesh see corruption” (notice that Peter reads the second line as a reference to Jesus’s body or flesh).
-Thus prior to Jesus, at death, souls normally went to Sheol, and bodies (flesh) decayed.
+In Acts 2:29–31, Peter tells us that David, in writing this psalm, foresaw the resurrection of Christ, “that he was not abandoned to Hades [that is, his soul wasn’t], nor did his flesh see corruption” (notice that Peter reads the second line as a reference to Jesus’s body or flesh).
+Thus, prior to Jesus, at death, souls normally went to Sheol (or Hades), and bodies (flesh) decayed.
 We’re all familiar with the latter, but the former is more opaque.
 A quick Bible study will show us why Peter thinks that David’s prophecy in Psalm 16 is such good news.

 What Is Sheol?